OceanOutcomes/ocean-outcomes/what-we-do/fishery-improvement-projects/tomamae-giant-pacific-octopus/index.md

 ---
 <h2>Overview</h2>

 In Tomamae-cho, Hokkaido, about 40% of the population of 3,200 are employed in the fishing industry, 30% of which are fishermen (2010 census).
 As go the trends for Japan as a whole, the industry in Tomamae is in decline, experiencing a reduction in catches, an aging of the workforce, and a lack of new interest in the industry.
-The Tomamae Giant Pacific Octopus FIP aims to revitalize the regions fisheries by improving fishing practices through establishing science-based management plans, initially for the octopus fishery, but then for other key species caught in the region such as sea urchin and sea cucumber.
-In addition to environmental work, the Kita-Rumoi Fisheries Cooperative, which manages the fishery, wants to use the FIP as a vehicle to generate further interest and investment in the region’s fisheries.
+The Tomamae Giant Pacific Octopus FIP aims to revitalize the regions fisheries by improving fishing practices through establishing science-based management plans for the octopus fishery, which is managed by the Kita-Rumoi Fisheries Cooperative.
+In addition to the environmental work, the group of barrel drift fishermen involved in the FIP want to use the project as a vehicle to generate further interest and investment in the region’s fisheries.

 ---